Intensive Driving Courses & Driving Lessons: Compare Prices, Find Instructors and More

 When people reach the stage in life when they want to learn to drive, most seem to be of the belief that they can control their limbs easily.
 After all, most people don’t struggle to run or to use a computer keyboard.

 Awareness about the fact that we all take time to learn may help reduce frustration.
 No-one is good at everything to begin with.
 But some are more fortunate, simply in the way that their brain happens to be randomly wired.
 This makes controlling a car easier for some than it is for others.
-Some of those others though might find it easier to recognise hazardous situations.
+Some of those who find car control a problem though may find it easier to recognise hazardous situations.

 Therefore if progress is not made at the rate you expect or hope for, don’t blame yourself.
 Blame your brain wiring.
 It is more likely that your hopes and expectations about your rate of progress is the major problem.